Sally Dicketts CBE

 She became Principal at Milton Keynes College in 1996, and in 2003 became the first Principal of Oxford & Cherwell Valley College.
 In 2010, Oxford and Cherwell Valley College took over the responsibility for running Reading College and in 2013 set up UTC Reading.

 In 2013, Sally became the first Chief Executive of Activate Learning, bringing together in one group, three FE Colleges (Banbury and Bicester College, City of Oxford College and Reading College), three UTCs (UTC Reading, UTC Oxfordshire and UTC Swindon), an 11-18 secondary school, a studio school, and a training provider delivering apprenticeships, training and consultancy in the workplace.

 Sally is a tireless campaigner and advocate for the learning and skills sector.
 She is a member of City & Guilds Learning and Assessment Policy Committee.
 She is a board member of AMiE, and was the chair of the Employment committee of the AoC.
 She is a member of the Oxfordshire Management Club, All Souls Group and is a leading thinker for the National Education Trust.
 She sits on the Oxfordshire LEP.
 Sally was awarded a CBE in the Queen’s Honours list in July 2013.

 Her main area of interest is in how people learn, mindfulness and how to develop more entrepreneurial innovative individuals.
 She enjoys travel, cycling, Zumba and spending time with her partner and daughter.

-Lee Nicholls is the Activate Learning Group Executive Director – Curriculum, Standards and Academies.
+Lee Nicholls is the CEO of Activate Learning Education Trust and, at Activate Learning is the Deputy CEO and Group Executive Director for Curriculum, Standards and Academies.
 Lee has held a number of senior posts in further education and higher education after starting out in education as a teacher of science.
-He has previously held the position of Pro Vice-Chancellor of Further Education at Thames Valley University and, as Executive Director of Further Education, was responsible for the Reading Campuses when part of the university, up until 2010.
+He has previously held the position of Pro Vice-Chancellor of Further Education at Thames Valley University and, as Executive Director of Further Education, was responsible for the Reading Campuses when part of the university, from 2004 to 2010.